 3. Recognize songs with Shazam integration

 To identify a song playing around you, just hold your finger down on the camera screen.
-Just after a few seconds, a pop-up box will appear with more info, including the artist, title, lyrics.
+Just after a few seconds, a pop-up box will appear with more info, including the artist, title, and lyrics.

 4. Add a link to your story